satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 dynamic, interactive, real-time collaboration via Google Docs (docs.google.com).
 Because we did this experiment on a very small scale, soliciting only a few rather than many reviewers, there are a few issues that we did not have to face.
-First, as in the content of the article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
+First, as in the content of this article, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
+Second, we reached a consensus on most issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
+Third, because we had to meet the submission deadline for this article, we took some decisions be taken without seeking approval from all reviewers.

-- changing the review process will take time and will most likely be

-implemented in an iterative manner

-- different fields may have different constraints

-- different reviewer opinions; resolve deadlock

 In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception